ampify-io/duda-docs/docs/qna.md

     * Issues with **Analytics** can be addressed in the [Analytics page](/docs/analytics)

 ### Custom extensions
-* Custom extensions which were created by an agency for its own use, require set up to be supported in AMP.
+* Custom extensions which were created by an agency for its own use, may require set up to be supported in AMP.
 [Read more](/docs/customized_sites#custom-built-widgets).

 ### Known issues
 * Unsupported templates: